toiletbril/dedoc/README.md

 Successfully updated `docs.json`.
 ```

-You can use `-f` flag to overwrite fetched document if you run into some trouble.
+You can use `-f` flag to overwrite the fetched document if you encounter any issues.

 2. To see available docsets, run:
 ```console